When in doubt, order fries.

 Cut up those fries nice and thin, then soak them in a big bowl of water.
 If you are soaking them overnight, just cover and pop the bowl in the fridge.

 I’m a leave the skin on kinda girl.
-The skin is the healthiest part of the potato, and the fries with skin on are my fav, so this is a win win for my lazy potato peeling self.
+The skin is the healthiest part of the potato, and the fries with skin on are my fav, so this is a win-win for my lazy potato peeling self.
+But if you’re anti-potato skin, then peel away.

 When you are ready to get baking, drain and rinse the fries, then dump them on a clean kitchen towel, and dry them as best as possible.